- Last Updated: Monday, 16 August 2021 19:40

 Roof tiles were also made on the site.

 Nelson and Co. of Carlisle opened a firebrick works at the South Tyne Colliery in 1848 known as the South Tyne brick works on either side of Haltwhistle beck.
-By 1861 Thomas Hudspith was renting the works from them and they sold the works to William Hudspith by an agreement dated 16th February 1866.
+By 1861 Thomas Hudspith was renting the works from them and they sold the works to William Hudspith by an agreement dated 16th February 1860.
 The works consisted of brick and tile kilns, drying flats, engine house, clay house and machine house.
 By 1870 there was little room for expansion and William Hudspith opened the South Tyne Sanitory Pipeworks by the railway.
-The works closed by 1917.
+William Hudspith died in 1902 and the works closed by 1917.

 Listed in the 1884 and 1894 Kelly's directories.